bookofproofs/bookofproofs.github.io/_sources/history/20th-century/sos.md

 * This was the beginning of Sós's work on graph theory and combinatorics.
 * This time it was Sós who went to Poland where she talked to Hugo Steinhaus who told her about a problem on Diophantine approximation.
 * Sós immediately began working on the problem sitting in a cafe in Krakow, and there proved her first results in number theory.
-* Her first paper on the topic was again joint with her husband: 'Vera Sós and P Turán, On some new theorems in the theory of Diophantine approximations, Acta Mathematica Hungarica 6 (3-4) (1955), 241-255'.
 * Sós had produced far more results than are required for a thesis and she was awarded the degrees Doctor Rherum Naturarum from Eötvös Loránd University, Candidate of the Mathematical Sciences from the Hungarian Academy of Sciences, and Doctor of the Mathematical Sciences from the Hungarian Academy of Sciences in 1957 for A geometric treatment of continued fractions and its application to the theory of diophantine approximation (Hungarian).
-* Beginning in 1957, every summer Sós and her husband Paul Turán visited the resort of Mátraháza in the Mátra mountains in northern Hungary.
 * Discussions with Erdős did not lead to any further papers on combinatorics by Sós for a few years, and she continued to work on number theory.
 * In 1962, however, there appeared the 3-author paper On a problem in the theory of graphs co-authored by Erdős, Rényi and Sós.
 * In 1961 Sós began teaching a combinatorics course at Eötvös Loránd University and, in the first year she taught it, Béla Bollobás took the course.